 If you’re a DLT developer who continues formalizing “smart contract” terminology into your code(s) & constitution(s), you are playing with fire.

 By continuing to play fast & loose with Legalese — you’re unnecessarily painting a target on your back.
-The only people who win from this are lawyers who will gladly come to your aid to block you from the boomerang effect of your own dumb “smart contract” usage.
-Why put yourself and your community through this trouble?
+The only people who win from this are lawyers who will gladly come to your aid to block you from the boomerang effect of your own “smart contract” usage.
+So why put yourself and your community through this trouble?

 Stubborn insistence on the “smart contract” moniker is irrational.
 It’s a classic example of costly institutional path dependence.
-It’s dumb because everyone is worse off with (1) chaos (2) incoherence, (3) unnecessary complexity, (4) regulatory blowback, (5) added costs, (6) confusion, (7) reduced innovation.
+It’s not smart because everyone is worse off with (1) chaos (2) incoherence, (3) unnecessary complexity, (4) regulatory blowback, (5) added costs, (6) confusion, (7) reduced innovation.

-The only reason we take the strident step of calling this continuing usage “dumb” is because someone somewhere had the brilliant idea to use a presumptuous “smart” prefix to describe a fascinating contractual and non-contractual, legal and non-legal innovation.
+The only reason we take the strident step of calling this continuing usage “not smart” is because someone somewhere had the brilliant idea to use a presumptuous “smart” prefix to describe a fascinating contractual and non-contractual, legal and non-legal innovation.